Promoting Good Mental and Physical Health In the Workplace

 Stay hydrated.
 That 3:00 p.m. drop in energy can be due to dehydration, so drink plenty of water throughout the day.
 Fruits like oranges, grapefruit, grapes, watermelon, and apples can also help you stay healthy and hydrated.

 Avoid long stretches of long days.
 We often focus on getting a project done at any cost but aren’t aware of the negative impact it’s having on our health until our stress is at a really high level and it’s affecting our mood.

-Take holidays.
+Take vacations.
 Ongoing stress can impair our immune systems and increase our risks of developing physical and mental illnesses.
-Holidays help get our minds off work and recharge our batteries in a healthy way.
-Having loving relationships is essential to good physical and mental health, and holidays give us that time to reconnect with our spouse, family members and friends.
+Vacations help get our minds off work and recharge our batteries in a healthy way.
+Having loving relationships is essential to good physical and mental health, and vacations give us that time to reconnect with our spouse, family members and friends.

 Know your limits.
 Remember that ongoing stress can lead to a host of physical and mental ailments that can take a long time to resolve.
 So listen to your brain and your body.
 Know when you need to take a break, have a holiday or seek help.
-If you’re feeling overwhelmed, talk to a trusted friend, or contact a counsellor or your organisation’s assistance programme for professional help.
+If you’re feeling overwhelmed, talk to a trusted friend, or contact a counselor or your organization’s assistance program for professional help.

 Finally, make health part of your corporate culture.
 Join your health and safety committee, encourage others to join your lunchtime walk, or even ask for healthy snacks for the vending machine.
 Sometimes organizations need someone like you to help champion and promote good mental and physical health efforts in the workplace.